lakka-switch/documentation/faq.md

 The battery bug has been fixed as of the 02/07/2018 update.
 Be sure to apply the fix from Hekate 3.0 first !

+The known side-effects of using Linux on your Switch are :
+* RTC (Real-Time Clock) desynchronization - this will break the date and time in Horizon.
+To fix that, just stay online in Horizon or reset the time manually after each time you run Lakka.

 &nbsp;
 > **Will it brick my Switch ?
 Will it replace my system ?**